Team-Connect-4/LAP3_Backend/README.md

 - Teardown - to stop and remove all artifacts, run **docker-compose down --volumes --remove-orphans**

+### Installation & Usage - socket.io

+- Clone or download the [Socket repo](https://github.com/Team-Connect-4/Socket)
+- Open terminal and navigate to the repo folder
+- Run **npm install** to get the Node Modules, wait for them to be installed
+- Run **npm run start** to fire up sockets
+- Socket will run on port 5001 - you will see this info in the terminal along with the greeting "Ello, who's this we got here?"

 ## API endpoints

 | Route name | Path                                   | Method        | Purpose |